MiepHD/cuscon/README.md

       c) If you don't want to handle these:<br>
       &nbsp;&nbsp;&nbsp;Use `python ../e.py -rmcon` to delete all conflicts
-4. Edit the icons so they match the criteria (Requirements for contributing icons) For simple ones you can use the `../cusconify.sh` but almost all need manual editing e.g. using GIMP.
+4. Edit the icons so they match the criteria (Requirements for contributing icons)
 5. Put them into a subfolder called `get`
 6. Check if the latest version in `app/src/main/res/values/changelog.xml` is already released True) 1.
 Add new items for the new version in the changelog 2.
 Update the `versionCode` and `versionName` in `app/build.gradle` 3.
 Create `metadata/en-US/changelogs/<versionCode>.txt`